Robert Tesche: Hamburger SV

 In summer 2009, Tesche signed a three-year contract with Hamburger SV.
 The transfer fee was believed to be €1 million.

 Tesche made his Hamburger SV debut in an away match against Randers in the third round of the UEFA Europa League, in a 4–0 win, which they went through after winning 4–1 on aggregate.
 He then made his league debut for Hamburger SV in the away match against VfL Wolfsburg, replacing goalscorer Eljero Elia in the 90th minute, which saw Hamburger SV win 4–2 on 23 August 2009.
 Four days later, on 27 August 2009, he scored his first goals in the UEFA Europa League play-offs, in a 3–1 win over Guingamp, which saw the club through the group stage after beating them 8–2 on aggregate.
-However, he spent the most of the season on the substitute bench, due to strong competitions in the midfield position from Zé Roberto, Mickaël Tavares and Tomás Rincón.
+However, he spent most of the season on the substitute bench, due to strong competition in the midfield position from Zé Roberto, Mickaël Tavares and Tomás Rincón.
 He mostly spent his playing time, coming on as a substitute and occasionally started in number of matches.
-It wasn't until on 11 April 2010 when he scored his first goal for the club, in a 2–1 win over VfB Bochum.
+On 11 April 2010 he scored his first goal for the club, in a 2–1 win over VfB Bochum.
 Two weeks later, on 25 April 2010, he scored again, in a 5–1 loss against 1899 Hoffenheim.
 Despite suffering a hamstring injury towards the end of the 2009–10 season, he went on to make thirty appearances and scoring two times in all competitions.

 The 2010–11 season, Tesche was linked a loan move away from the club, but stayed throughout the summer transfer window.
 However, at the start of the season, he appeared in number of the matches as an unused substitute.
-It wasn't until on 2 October 2010 when he made his first appearance of the season, starting as a right–back position, in a 2–1 win over 1.
+On 2 October 2010 he made his first appearance of the season, starting as a right–back position, in a 2–1 win over 1.
 FC Kaiserslautern.
 Having made three starts and two coming on as a substitute by January, he was linked with a move to Hannover 96, but Hamburger SV hold on to keep him at the club throughout the January transfer window.
 Later in the 2010–11 season, Tesche was given two starts for the side, as the season progressed.
 At the end of the season, he went on to make twelve appearances in all competitions.